Beach Canal Lighthouse Group, Hamilton, Ontario, Canada

 Ian Kerr-Wilson, Chair

-In retirement, in addition to the Beach Canal Lighthouse Group, he is active with the Global Network of Water Museums, the Toronto Railway Museum, the Program Advisory Committee for the Centennial College Museum and Cultural Management Program, and the Hamilton 175 Committee.
-Ian was elected to the BCLG Board of Directors in November 2019 and took over the position of Chair at the November 2021 AGM.
+In retirement, in addition to the Beach Canal Lighthouse Group, he is active with the Global Network of Water Museums, the Toronto Railway Museum, and the Program Advisory Committee for the Centennial College Museum and Cultural Management Program.

 Tony Thoma, Vice-Chair

-Tony is a licensed Professional Engineer (PEO), a member of the Board of Trustees of St. Joseph’s Hospital in Hamilton, has served as a member of the Ontario Independent Electricity System Operator (IESO) Stakeholder Advisory Committee.
+Tony is a licensed Professional Engineer (PEO), a member of the Board of Trustees of St. Joseph’s Hospital in Hamilton,and has served as a member of the Ontario Independent Electricity System Operator (IESO) Stakeholder Advisory Committee.
 He has also recently served as Chair for the steering committee for the City of Hamilton’s Citizens Jury for the upcoming LRT initiative.

 Tony holds several degrees, including an M.B.A. from the University of Western Ontario, an Honours B.B.A from Brock University, and a B.Sc. in Metallurgy and Materials Science from McMaster University.
 More recently he has completed the McMaster University Chartered Directors Program.
-Tony was elected to the BCLG Board of Directors in November 2019.

 G.A.
 (Sandy) Thomson, Past Chair

-Since 1965, George (Sandy) Thomson has been the 3rd generation owner of the successful family business, Thomson-Gordon Group, located in Burlington, Ontario.
-Started by Sandy’s grandfather, he has now passed it on to a 4th generation – his step-daughter, Anna Galoni.
+Since 1965, George (Sandy) Thomson has been the third generation owner of the successful family business, Thomson-Gordon Group, located in Burlington, Ontario.
+Started by Sandy’s grandfather, the business has now been passed on to the fourth generation – his step-daughter, Anna Galoni.
+Today, the Thomson-Gordon Group encompasses two diverse business units: Thordon Bearings and Marsh Brothers Aviation

-Bruce Hoyle
+Bruce and Patti Hoyle

 Patti was born and raised in Hamilton, attending the nursing program at Mohawk College.
 She qualified as a Registered Nurse and worked for many years at St. Joseph’s Hospital in Hamilton.
 Since retiring she has pursued many interests, including volunteer work, dancing, and travelling.
 She and Bruce are long-term residents of Burlington.